Overview

 - Open Rhino, and run the Grasshopper command to open a separate window.
 It is highly recommended to split screen both programs so that the user can see the visual feedback of their parameter adjustment in real time.

-- Open TRACE.gh.
+- Open the TRACE file.
 The sample structure will automatically generate in the Rhino window.